-BRYAN J. KOOP.
+Bryan J. Koop.
 Mr. Bryan J. Koop serves as Senior Vice President and Manager of our Boston office.
 Mr. Koop is responsible for overseeing the operation of our existing regional portfolio in the Boston area, which includes the Prudential Center and Cambridge Center.
 He is also responsible for developing new business opportunities in the area.
-Prior to joining us in 1999, Mr. Koop served at Trammell Crow Company from 1982 to 1999 where his career covered high rise office building leasing and the development of commercial office buildings and shopping centers.
+Prior to joining us in 1999, Mr. Koop served at Trammell Crow Company from 1982-1999 where his career covered high rise office building leasing and the development of commercial office buildings and shopping centers.
 From 1993 to 1999 his position was Managing Director and Regional Leader for Trammell Crow Company's New England region, which included all commercial office and shopping center operations.
 Mr. Koop is a member of the Board of Directors for the Massachusetts Chapter of NAIOP (National Association of Industrial and Office Parks).
 Mr. Koop received a BBA in 1980 and an MBA in 1982 from Texas Christian University.
-He is 42 years old.
+He is 43 years old.

-MITCHELL S. LANDIS.
+Mitchell S. Landis.
 Mr. Mitchell S. Landis serves as Senior Vice President and Manager of our Princeton office.
 Prior to his appointment in February 2001 to this position, he served as Vice President and Manager of our Princeton office.
-He is responsible for overseeing development, leasing and management for Carnegie Center and Tower Center assets and for the pursuit of new business opportunities in the region.
+He is responsible for overseeing development, leasing and management for the Carnegie Center and Tower Center assets and for the pursuit of new business opportunities in the region.
 Mr. Landis joined Boston Properties in June 1998 when the assets of The Landis Group, for whom he was Chief Operating Officer, were acquired.
 For 19 years prior to that, he owned and operated Landis Food Services, a restaurant franchisor and owner in the Northeast United States and Canada.
 Mr. Landis received a BS degree in Economics from New York University in 1973 and completed coursework for a masters degree in Economics in 1975.
-He is 50 years old.
-Mr. Landis' brother, Alan B. Landis, serves as a member of our Board of Directors and has been nominated to serve again as a Class I director.
+He is 51 years old.
+Mr. Landis' brother, Alan B. Landis, serves as a member of our Board of Directors.

-E. MITCHELL NORVILLE.
+E. Mitchell Norville.
 Mr. E. Mitchell Norville serves as Senior Vice President and Manager of our Washington, D.C. office.
 He is in charge of all development activities as well as being responsible for all administrative, project, construction and property management activities for our Washington D.C. office, with a staff of more than 200 people.
 From 1994 to 1998, he served as Senior Vice President and Senior Project Manager of our Washington, D.C. office, with responsibilities for various project developments.
 Mr. Norville has been directly responsible for over four million square feet of new development and renovation projects.
 He received a BS in Mechanical Engineering from Clemson University in 1980 and an MBA from the University of Virginia in 1984.
-He is 42 years old.
+He is 43 years old.